Essential documents international students need before applying to university

 When writing your personal statement, include your interests, goals, achievements, career aspirations, and anything else that sets you apart from other applicants.
 This helps the university decide if you're a good fit for the program you've chosen.

 Start your personal statement early, so it's ready to submit with your other application documents.
-Don’t hesitate to ask for help from teachers, friends, family, or experts like a Studee student advisor.
+Don’t hesitate to ask for help from teachers, friends, family, or your school counselor.

 Letter of recommendation